-Help your White Elephant giftee keep things festive for the holiday with these seasonally appropriate fabric trivets.
+Help your White Elephant giftee keep things cozy for the holiday with these felted trivets.
 They’re the perfect size for a steaming mug of hot chocolate.

 These cute, holiday-inspired plates make for a perfect small gift.
 Each in the set of four showcases a cozy winter scene.

-Make sure there’s plenty to munch on during the holiday movie season with this gift box filled with three flavors of popcorn: butter, cheese, and cinnamon sugar.
+Make sure there’s plenty to munch on during the holiday movie season with this seasonal tote filled with five flavors of popcorn, gummi bears, and chocolate covered pretzels.